 Glacier calving can be linked to climate drivers (Frezzotti, 1997).
-The timing of the calving can be placed in context by considering an update of Holdsworth's (1982) space-time trajectory of the glacier tip (Fig. 2c), which was developed prior to the 1990
+The timing of the calving can be placed in context by considering an update of Holdsworth's (1982) spacetime trajectory of the glacier tip (Fig. 2c), which was developed prior to the 1990 calving.

-- calving.
 Whilst not statistically significant, it is nonetheless noteworthy that the time between calving for the 2013 event was the shortest of the observations so far.
-Robinson and Haskell (1990) had speculated that, based on previous behavior, it should re-calve sometime in 2020-30.
-By using the Landsat images pre and post 1990, we estimate that the EGT was flowing at an average rate of 153 ma-1 at the time, thus allowing - the position of the EGT to be approximated as of 1 March 1990.
+Robinson and Haskell (1990) had speculated that, based on previous behaviour, it should re-calve sometime in 2020-2030.
+By using the Landsat images pre- and post-1990, we estimate that the EGT was flowing at an average rate of $153 \text{ m a}^{-1}$ at the time, thus allowing the position of the EGT to be approximated as of 1 March 1990.
 It appeared that the southwards breaking point of the 2013 calving matched precisely the location of the fracture in 1990, although the EGT extended about 600 m farther at that time.

 The comparison with historical estimates suggest that the calving line varies.
 However, the two events in the satellite era show the southern edge of the calving line at least to be consistent.
 This break point may be related to the lobe features as these appear to form the end points for the depression features in the glacier that subsequently formed the calving line.
+This suggests tracking the evolution of such glacial structure would aid in prediction of ultimate failure (Frezzotti et al., 1998).